caleb-james-smith/ProjectEuler/README.md

 ```

 Example of running Rust code.
-Here, we are using the compiler flags `-O -C opt-level=3` for maximum optimization.
+Here, we are using the compiler flags `-O -C opt-level=3` to optimize performance.
 ```
 cd rust
-rustc -O -C opt-level=3 prob_044.rs
+rustc -O -C opt-level=3 -C lto prob_044.rs
 ./prob_044
 ```